 This last third of the film goes rather quickly and consists mostly of an intergalactic Cruise Ship layover on Exeter’s doomed home world.
 Some effects are expressive shorthand for more bizarre literary sci-fi concepts.
 In the same way that the space soldiers in Forbidden Planet need to be dematerialized while their ship slips into Hyperdrive, the passengers on Exeter’s palatial spaceship must have their molecules reconfigured to exist in the altered conditions on Metaluna.
 Cal and Ruth enter narrow tubes and are electronically disintegrated and reconstructed before our eyes, almost like Claude Rains in The Invisible Man.
 The simple matte effect is a startling expression of Science Fiction’s ‘fear of the unknown”: to exist in the unnatural future, we’ll have to be transformed by our own technology.
 You know, like what’s happening with The Internet.

-When Exeter’s humanitarian sentiments turn out to be contrary to general Metalunan policies, we’re no longer certain that Metaluna can still call itself The Good Guys.
-The Monitor behaves like Hitler in his bunker, desperate to hold off implacable invaders.
-For all we know, the Zahgonians may actually be freedom fighters, avenging greater Metalunan war crimes.
+When Exeter’s superiors turn out to be such cold-hearted SOB’s, we’re no longer certain that Metaluna can still call itself The Good Guys.
+The Monitor is basically Hitler in his Berlin bunker, desperate to hold off implacable invaders.
+For all we know, the Zahgonians may actually be freedom fighters, avenging Metalunan war crimes.

 The Durgnat Files: The Zahgons Are Out There

 This Island Earth had the distinction of being the first ’50s Sci Fi opus to be given a thorough cinematic analysis, courtesy of Raymond Durgnat in his 1967 book Films and Feelings.
-Alongside brilliant chapters on Johnny Guitar and Psycho, Durgnat distilled the space movie into its component themes, such as ‘Brains.’
+Alongside brilliant chapters on Johnny Guitar and Psycho, Durgnat distilled the space movie into its component themes.
+One chosen category is, ‘Brains.’
 Cal Meacham is smart, and is therefore an attractive, Brainy guy.
 The Metalunans have a Brain Shortage and therefore must enlist and even kidnap Brains to save themselves.
 They’re so Brainy that their heads have apparently expanded.
 But too much Brains is counterproductive: the Metaluna Mutant has a grossly overdeveloped Brain, yet is a moronic monster.
 Durgnat described this construction of contrary notions as ‘Paradox Cut Paradox.’

-If Durgnat sees the visuals as poetry, he also admits that the script is at least half pulp junk, much of it klunky exposition inconsistent with what we’re seeing on screen.
+If Durgnat sees the visuals as poetry, he also admits that the script is Mostly pulp junk, klunky exposition inconsistent with what we’re seeing on screen.
 Scientist Cal ‘protects’ the suddenly cowering Ruth and when things get tough comes up with stalwart Hero-speak.
-The craziest line reads as if it were inserted to assure church groups that Faith still rules the future: “Our true size is the size of our God.”
+His craziest speech reads as if it were inserted to assure church groups that Faith still rules the future: “Our true size is the size of our God.”
 When Cal says that, we really expect the entire cast — Exteter, The Monitor, and even the Mutant — to stare at each other in search of an explanation.
 At the finale, Exeter under-reacts to the obliteration of an entire planet with the trite ‘feel good’ observation that maybe it will become a new star and provide sunshine for ‘some other world.’
 That sounds similar to the Fascist sentiment that the best use for ‘unfortunate races’ is to become the fertilzer for a more deserving society.

-None of the dialogue has much gravity and the characters aren’t very well defined, except perhaps for Jeff Morrow’s Exeter, the Alien Without A Country who tries to remain a moral being amid all the interplanetary double-crossing.
+None of the characters is particularly well defined, except perhaps for Jeff Morrow’s Exeter, the Alien Without A Country who tries to remain a moral being amid all the interplanetary double-crossing.
 Exeter is interesting because, unlike the faultless (and somewhat clueless) leads, his integrity is heavily compromised: what’s the penalty for Transporting Atomic Scientists across State Lines to Build Weapons of Mass Destruction?
 This Island Earth is hobbled by its split between high pulp art and artless dime-store scripting, but its juvenile surface hides a fascinating interior.

 The visual knockout This Island Earth established a benchmark for space opera with special effects that were state-of-the-art for 1955.
 Yet it was greatly surpassed just one year later with the far more sophisticated MGM production values of Forbidden Planet, which itself wasn’t bested until 2001: A Space Odyssey and Star Wars.
 Universal’s special effects have a gaudy Technicolor sheen yet are lacking in depth and detail.
 The flying saucer model actually looks smaller than it is, while too much of Metaluna is created through matte paintings with faulty perspectives.
 Just the same, the general look of Metaluna comes closer to the pulp-novel fantasy ethos than any other ’50s sci fi film.
 Real rocketry science would soon make this romantic view of outer space obsolete.